DIMM: History

 DIMMs (Dual In-line Memory Module) were a 1990s upgrade for SIMMs (Single In-line Memory Modules) as Intel P5-based Pentium processors began to gain market share.
 The Pentium had a 64-bit bus width, which would require SIMMs installed in matched pairs in order to populate the data bus.
 The processor would then access the two SIMMs in parallel.

 DIMMs were introduced to eliminate this disadvantage.
 The contacts on SIMMs on both sides are redundant, while DIMMs have separate electrical contacts on each side of the module.
 This allowed them to double the SIMMs 32-bit data path into a 64-bit data path.

 The name "DIMM" was chosen as an acronym for Dual In-line Memory Module symbolizing the split in the contacts of a SIMM into two independent rows.
-Many enhancements have occurred to the modules in the intervening years, but the word "DIMM" has remained as a generic term for computer memory modules.
+Many enhancements have occurred to the modules in the intervening years, but the word "DIMM" has remained as one of the generic terms for a computer memory module.

-Variants

-Variants of DIMMs support DDR, DDR2, DDR3, DDR4 and DDR5 RAM.

-Common types of DIMMs include the following: